tamarshnirer/prometheus-alertmanager/README.md

 - Authorize the app to post to the selected channel
 - Copy the webhook URL (it should look like https://hooks.slack.com/services/XXXX/XXXX/XXXX)
 ### 3. Setting Up the Monitoring Server
-- Login or SSH to your 2nd Ubuntu machine (I used ubuntu 22.04 over wsl)
+- Log in or SSH to your 2nd Ubuntu machine (I used Ubuntu 22.04 over wsl)
+- Be sure port 9090 is not blocked by
-- clone this repository to your ubuntu machine.
+- clone this repository to your Ubuntu machine.
 ```bash
 git clone https://github.com/tamarshnirer/prometheus-alertmanager.git
 cd prometheus-alertmanager